carolynbump/virtual-cookbook/README.md

 # virtual-cookbook

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This Ember app is a personal cookbook recipie holder.

 ## Prerequisites